bogedy/bogedy.github.io/content/blog/struck.md

 variations of C's syntax.
 C was the successor to B was the successor to BCPL was the successor to CPL, which stands for Cambridge Programming Language and was designed at Cambridge University, a place steeped in mathematical tradition[^2].
-That's popular programming languages and math have to much syntax in common, including variables, using parenthesis as the primary means to structure expressions, and using parenthesis to call functions.
+That's why popular programming languages and math have to much syntax in common, including variables, using parenthesis as the primary means to structure expressions, and using parenthesis to call functions.